Rohloff Speedhub

 The Rohloff Speedhub is an epicyclic internal hub gear for bicycles, developed and patented by Rohloff AG.
 It has been manufactured and marketed by that company since 1998.
 The Speedhub 500/14 has 14 equally spaced, sequential, non-overlapping gear ratios operated by a single twistgrip.
 The overall gear range is 526%, meaning the highest gear is 5.26 times as high as the lowest gear.
 Individual gear shifts when shifting up give an increase of about 13.6% (equivalent to a decrease of about 12.0% when shifting down).

-The Speedhub is more expensive than competing bicycle gear systems (both hub gears and derailleur gears), and it is some 100 grams heavier than a comparable set of derailleur gears, but offers about the same gear range (and at its ratio of 5.26:1 more range than a typical road bike ratio of 4.28:1 with 50/34 chainrings and 11 to 32 tooth cassette) while requiring significantly less maintenance and having a longer service life.
+The Speedhub is more expensive than competing bicycle gear systems (both hub gears and derailleur gears), and it is more than 450 grams heavier than a comparable set of derailleur gears, but offers about the same gear range (and at its ratio of 5.26:1 more range than a typical road bike ratio of 4.28:1 with 50/34 chainrings and 11 to 32 tooth cassette) while requiring significantly less maintenance and having a longer service life.
 It is therefore mainly used in expensive touring bicycles and in mountain bikes, where its lack of (vulnerable) external components is useful.